baking-bad/tzkt/Tzkt.Api/Swagger/Description.md

 ### Sending requests

-To send a request to Free TzKT API you need literally nothing.
+To send a request to Free MvKT API you need literally nothing.
 Just take the base URL of the particular network (for example, Tezos mainnet: `https://api.tzkt.io`) and append the path of the particular endpoint (for example, chain's head: `/v1/head`), that's pretty much it: